What is Dramaturgy: About the Field and Its History

 The earliest known examples of literary theory are Aristotle’s Poetics (Greece) in 335 BCE and the Natya Shastra (India) in approximately 200 BCE.
 However, it wasn’t until the mid-1700s that German dramatist Gotthold Ephraim Lessing coined the term “dramaturgie” or dramaturgy.
 If you think back to any theatrical history classes you have taken, dramaturgs have always been (as Lin-Manuel Miranda puts it) in the room where it happens.
 They go by many names: script reader, consultant, collaborator, historian, researcher, etc. If you have ever seen anyone referred to in one of these ways (or other related ways) they are playing a tiny part in the role of a dramaturg.
 Always remember, that a dramaturg is much more than each of those things on their own.

-Just in the last 20-30 years dramaturgy has become more widely known and used and dramaturgs have become a valuable part of the production process and new play development process.
+Just in the last 20-30 years dramaturgy has become more widely known and used.
+Dramaturgs have become a valuable part of the production process and new play development process.
 While I love production dramaturgy, my heart lies with new works.
-One thing that I love to do is work one-on-one with playwrights to help them in the process of writing new scripts.
+One thing that I love is working one-on-one with playwrights to help them in the process of writing new scripts.
 I will never pass up the opportunity to work with a playwright on a new work.
 Many universities still don’t have dramaturgy programs at all or are still working on developing their programs.
-I had the opportunity to attend Brigham Young University and learn under Shelley Graham who worked to make sure that dramaturgs were never forgotten in the production process.
+I attended Brigham Young University and learned under Shelley Graham.
+Shelley made sure that dramaturgs were never forgotten in the production process.

-As you begin work on your next production (COVID-safe or post-COVID) or begin writing the next Pulitzer winning play, don’t forget to hire a dramaturg.
+As you begin your next production (COVID-safe or post-COVID) or begin writing the next Pulitzer winning play, don’t forget to hire a dramaturg.
 All we really want to do is help.
 We will not direct your play, nor will we write it.
-Dramaturgs are all different depending on who you hire and where they learned how to be a dramaturg.
+Dramaturgs are all different depending on who you hire and where they learned dramaturgy.
 We can usually be whoever you need us to be for your project.